(and – why you should think of a liner, a sleeping bag and a sleeping mat as components in a ‘sleep system’)

 We get quite a few questions via ‘Ask Baz’ regarding how many degrees a thermal liner will add to a sleeping bag.
 On the face of it, a fairly straightforward question; but the answer can be complex.

-Sea to Summit offers three thermal liners; the Thermolite® Reactor, the Thermolite® Reactor Compact Plus and the Thermolite® Reactor Extreme.
-All three are made of Thermolite®, which is a hollow-core fiber; this plus the three-dimensional knit structure helps to trap air which insulates you.
+Sea to Summit offers four thermal liners; the Thermolite® Reactor, the Thermolite® Reactor Compact Plus the Thermolite® Reactor Extreme and the Thermolite® Fleece Liner.
+All are made of Thermolite®, which is a hollow-core fiber; this plus the three-dimensional knit structure helps to trap air which insulates you.
 The Thermolite® Reactor is made of 80g/m² fabric, the Reactor Extreme of 110g/m² fabric, and the Reactor Compact Plus of panels of both fabrics.
+The Thermolite® Fleece Liner is a brushed fleece fabric made of hollow-core fibers.

 The Thermolite® Reactor is rated as adding ‘up to 14°F / 8°C’.
 So – will it add 14°F / 8°C to your sleeping bag?